gilbertchen/duplicacy/README.md

 You'll need to input the account id and application key.

-Backblaze's B2 storage is not only one of the least expensive (at 0.5 cent per GB per month), but also the fastest.
-We have been working closely with their developers to leverage the full potentials provided by the B2 API in order to maximize the transfer speed.
+Backblaze's B2 storage is one of the least expensive (at 0.5 cent per GB per month, with a download fee of 2 cents per GB, plus additional charges for API calls).

 </details>